bahamas10/node-json-safe-parse/README.md

 ### `jsonsafeparse.fix(obj, behavior='ignore')`

-Same as above, but allows you to "clean up" an object that has already been parsed.
+Same as above, but this function takes a JavaScript object (or array, string, etc.) that has already been parsed.

 Example
 -------